 Patent No. 10,535,211

-So you can use a laser light, violet light for testing, of course, Ofcourse it is best to go to the post office for verification.
+So you can use laser light, and violet light for testing; of course, it is best to go to the post office for verification.